 Although research shows that foods rich in vitamin C do not reduce the risk of getting the common cold (contrary to popular belief), these foods might help make your cold symptoms milder or shorten their duration.
 You must eat them regularly, though, because starting on vitamin C after cold symptoms begin does not appear to make any difference.

 Other foods that have high concentrations of vitamin C include leafy green vegetables like kale, cantaloupe, kiwi, strawberries, and mango.
-You might want to throw a few of these into a frozen smoothie to ease a sore throat, or drink some fresh squeezed orange juice!
+You might want to throw a few of these into a frozen smoothie to ease a sore throat, or drink some freshly squeezed orange juice!

 Foods high in zinc